-Special Circumstances Discontinue/Re-Evaluate/
+Special Circumstances / / Discontinue/Re-Evaluate/ Follow-up Date

-~F Follow-up Date

-1

-///

-Prescriber's Signature Date
+Prescriber's Signature / / Date

 Prescriber's Address Emergency Phone

-medication(s) at school and in school activities I understand the school district and its employer for any improper use of medication or for superadministration of medication I agree to coordinate and work with school perconditions change.
-I agree to provide safe delivery of medication amedication and equipment.
-I agree the information is shared with school perconditions and equipment.
-I agree to provide the school with back-up medication and equipment. self-administer asthma or other airway constricting according to the authorization and instructions. ees acting reasonably and in good faith shall incur nervising, monitoring, or interfering with a student's seconnel and notify them when questions arise or released equipment to and from school and to pick up refersonnel in accordance with the Family Education Edication approved in this form. no liability self- evant maining Rights and
+medication(s) at school and in school activities according in the school district and its employees are for any improper use of medication or for supervising administration of medication I agree to coordinate and work with school personne conditions change.
+I agree to provide safe delivery of medication and emedication and equipment. cting reasonably and in good faith shall incur no liability ng, monitoring, or interfering with a student's self- el and notify them when questions arise or relevant quipment to and from school and to pick up remaining anel in accordance with the Family Education Rights and on approved in this form.

 Parent/Guardian Signature Date

-(agreed to above statement) 2

-Parent/Guardian Address Home Phone
+(agreed to above statement) Parent/Guardian Address Home Phone

 Emergency Phone Business Phone

-Self-Administration Authorization Additional Informa tion
+Self-Administration Authorization Additional Information